 The truth is that the technology behind paratransit and microtransit have the same DNA, with a core focus on efficiently pooling riders by using an algorithm that pairs individuals headed in the same direction.
 This can be done days in advance or in real-time.
 However, paratransit riders have unique needs, and technology can and should be adapted accordingly.

-While on the surface on-demand paratransit uses wheelchair-accessible vehicles, trained staff, and phone booking much like traditional dial-a-ride programs, it also provides key features to improve rider experience beyond improved routing.
+While on the surface on-demand paratransit uses wheelchair-accessible vehicles, trained staff, and phone booking, it also provides key features to improve rider experience beyond improved routing.
 For instance, drivers receive real-time information about unique accommodations for individual riders, as well as stop and pickup information built into the digital map, which is highly customized (and can be adapted over time).
 Riders receive automated calls and texts to better inform them about their upcoming trips; and riders can book trips either by calling an operator like they’re used to or through an easy-to-use mobile app or web portal.

 A number of cities and transit agencies have already applied microtransit technology to their outdated paratransit programs, and results are proving to be immensely promising.